tfidfwastaken/gitnotes/week9.md

 }
 ```

-This if branch should not have got triggered, because the previously initialized submodule is obviously active.
+This branch should not have got triggered, because the previously initialized submodule is obviously active.
 I have verified this by manually running the commands and checking the git config file, and it is indeed marked as `active = true`.

 And here is the other weird part.
 If I run the same `update` command again ie, modify the test case to this: